-13. LEASE LIABILITIES
+11. LEASE LIABILITIES

-The Company leases office space and the El Compas plant.
+The Company leases office space, and prior to the sale of the El Compas mine, the Company had been leasing the El Compas plant.
 These leases are for periods of five to ten years.
 Certain leases include an option to renew the lease after the end of the contract term and/ or provide for payments that are indexed to local inflation rates.